SimonSubokLee/ston-docs-son/admin/getting_started.kr.rst

     192.168.0.100        www.example.com

-.........The following page is sucessfully displayed on the browser........
+If all settings are correctly configured, the following page will be displayed on the browser when www.example.com is accessed.
-브라우저로 www.example.com에 접근했을 때 다음 페이지가 정상적으로 서비스되면 성공입니다.

    .. figure:: img/helloworld3.png
       :align: center